takafumir/rails_amp/README.md

 http://example.com/users.mobile?sort=name
 ```

-#### When not creating another view for amp
+#### When not creating another view for amp.
+(When template not found)

-If you don't create another view for amp, RailsAmp uses the existing html view for the amp page as is.
+If you don't create another view for amp (When the amp template not found), RailsAmp tries to find amp-available formats accoding to the config `lookup_formats`, and uses the existing html view for the amp page as is.

 When you enable amp on `users#index` in config and don't create another amp view like `app/views/users/index.amp.erb`, RailsAmp uses the existing html view like `app/views/users/index.html.erb` for the amp page.

 Then, you can access the amp page as `http://example.com/users.amp` by adding the amp default format at the end of the url before queries.

-#### When creating another view for amp
+#### When creating another view for amp.

 If you want to use specialized views for amp pages, you can create another view for amp like `app/views/users/index.amp.erb`.
-When accessing `http://example.com/users.amp`, the amp specialized view will be used.
+When accessing `http://example.com/users.amp` and the amp template found, the amp specialized view will be used.

-If you change the amp default format, create the view with the format.
+If you change the amp default format, create the view template with the format.

 In config/rails_amp.yml: